-The first thing that comes to mind for most people when comparing vacuums if how well they clean carpet.
+The first thing that comes to mind for most people when comparing vacuums is how well they clean carpet.
 Consequently, this set of tests carried the most weight in the overall scores, comprising 35% of each product's final score.
 We conducted 8 tests in total: 4 different debris types each on a low-pile test carpet, as well as on a section of medium-pile carpet.

 The first sample mess item we used was rice.
 We spread a predetermined amount of rice over a marked-out area, then used a floor roller to really press the rice into the carpet.
 We then counted how many passes it took for each vacuum to get the floor to appear clean and noted how much rice was picked up on the first pass.

-We thoroughly cleaned the section of carpet between each test with a dedicated vacuum — not part of the test, to avoid unequal wear on one of the competing vacuums.
+We thoroughly cleaned the section of carpet between each test with a dedicated vacuum that was not part of the test, to avoid unequal wear on one of the competing vacuums.
 This exact test was then performed on a section of fluffier, medium-pile carpet.